miohtama/mfabrik.facebookcampaignengine/README.rst

 * If the user has not logged into Facebook, Facebook will prompt for it

-* Facebook gives "Add application dialog"
+* Facebook gives "Allow application to access permissions" - contains link to TOS and PP

-* Extented permissions are prompted for the application
+* Extented permissions are prompted for the application before it gives the user an option to proceed

 * Questionnaire page is shown